Loading...

 Diet and exercise go hand in hand.
 In terms of your nutrition plan, the specialist you see will need to factor in how many calories you are realistically burning.
 After all, if you are someone who is very active then you’ll need to ensure your calorie intake is enough to sustain this, otherwise, you could end up feeling fatigued.

 Even light exercise will help you get the most out the money you spend on nutritional advice.
 However, it’s also important to be honest if you have no inclination to exercise as the plan could be tailored incorrectly for your needs.
+It might be worthwhile to find a personal trainer to help you reach your fitness goals in a safe and realistic way.

-Is it worth hiring a Nutritionist?
+Is it worth hiring a nutritionist?

 As the old saying goes, ‘you are what you eat’.
 If what you are eating isn’t making you feel healthy and full of energy, then it’s worth consulting a professional in the form of a nutritionist.
 If your issue is specific to a medical condition, then a dietitian will be better value for money as they are most equipped to tailor your plan to treat the issue.
 Either way, investing in your diet could help you save money in the long run by avoiding the wrong foods.
 It will also ensure you feel like the healthiest version of yourself.